A unified logical framework for explanations in classifier systems: Extensions

 \subsection{Epistemic Extension}

-In the second extension we consider that, a classifier is conceived as an agent which has to classify what it perceives.
-The agent could have uncertainty about the actual instance to be classified since it cannot see all its features.
+In the second extension we suppose that a classifier is an agent which has to classify what it perceives.
+The agent could have uncertainty about the actual instance to be classified since it cannot see all its input features.